Interpretable factorization of clinical questionnaires to identify latent factors of psychopathology: Experiments and results

 \subsubsection{Experiment 2: preservation of diagnostic-related information}

 Our first quantitative metric to compare \ref{eqt:model} with baseline methods is the degree to which the low-dimensional factor representation of each participant (row of $W$) retains diagnostic information, across all 11 conditions we consider.
 Furthermore, this metric must be evaluated as a function of training sample size.
-As the sample size decreases, the regularization imposed by each method becomes more influential in determining the relationship between questions.
+As typical clinical studies have sample sizes an order of magnitude smaller than these, the regularization imposed by each method becomes more influential in determining the relationship between questions.

-We evaluate this by creating training sets of different sizes from the development set (80, 40, 60, and 20 \% of participants, with a fixed 20\% as a validation set) and factorizing each of them with \ref{eqt:model} and the other methods.
-This yields a ${W}^{\text{train}}$, ${Q}^{\text{train}}$ for each combination of method and training set size, which is then used to infer factor scores $W^{\text{held-out}}_{\%}$ from the held-out set.
-The same held out-set is used for {\em every} method and dataset size being compared.
+We evaluate this by creating training sets of different sizes from the development set (80, 60, 40, and 20 \% of participants, with a fixed 20\% as a validation set) and factorizing each of them with \ref{eqt:model} and the other methods.
+This yields a ${W}^{\text{train}}$, ${Q}^{\text{train}}$ for each combination of method and training set size.
+The decomposition is fit on training data alone; to obtain scores for held-out subjects we fix the trained $Q$ and optimize the \ref{eqt:model} objective over $W$ only (Appendix \ref{sec:appendix_exp_summary}), yielding $W^{\text{held-out}}$.
+The test data are never used to learn $Q$, which avoids information leakage into the prediction pipeline.
+The same held-out set is used for {\em every} method and dataset size being compared.

 To estimate diagnostic prediction performance for each ${W}^{\text{train}}$, ${Q}^{\text{train}}$ factorization, we train a separate logistic regression model with $\ell_2$ regularization and balanced class weights from ${W}^{\text{train}}$ for each of the 11 diagnostic labels (i.e., 11 binary classification problems).
 The regularization strength is fine-tuned using ${W}^{\text{validate}}$, and prediction assessment is carried out on ${W}^{\text{held-out}}$ using the receiver operating characteristic (ROC) area under the curve (AUC) metric.
-The use of AUC is motivated from a clinical perspective, where clinicians often apply varying thresholds for detection depending on the aim of prediction, such as screening or intervention that incurs significant costs.
-We repeat this procedure in both CBCL-HBN and CBCL-ABCD data.
+The use of AUC is motivated from a clinical perspective, where clinicians often apply varying thresholds for detection depending on downstream use, such as screening versus intervention.
+We ran this procedure in both CBCL-HBN and CBCL-ABCD data.